Trustees

 Trustee

-Alison Hales is a Senior Lecturer in primary education at the University of Greenwich.; she also jointly leads the Initial Teacher Education programme working with trainees, schools and settings to develop practice-based learning and partnerships.
-She also has overall responsibility for the wider curriculum provision and is a Senior Fellow of the Higher Education Academy.
+Alison Hales is an Associate Professor of Teacher Education and Primary History at the University of Greenwich.
+As the School of Education Lead for Professional Practice, she jointly leads Initial Teacher Education, working across Early Years, Primary, Secondary and Further Education.
+This involves working with trainees, mentors, schools and settings to develop practice-based learning and partnerships.
+She is a Senior Fellow of the Higher Education Academy and assesses GOLD application across the University of Greenwich.

 After completing her degree with Southbank Bank University, she worked as a primary class teacher and as a member of the senior management team for several years having experience across the primary age phase.
 Her area of expertise is within humanities and has written and published widely on primary history, in particularly using local people and places as a way to develop historical knowledge and understanding with children.

-Alison is currently studying for her PhD and is researching young children’s understanding of controversial issues and is looking specifically at war and conflict.
+Alison is currently researching young children’s understanding of controversial issues and is looking specifically at war and conflict.
 Other research interests include the character education of teachers and children, identity and the use of the local in primary history teaching.

 Steven Ristow